Commands in Blazor Diagram Component

 Distribute

-The SetDistribute commands enable to place the selected objects on the page at equal intervals from each other.
+The SetDistribute commands enable you to place the selected objects on the page at equal intervals from each other.
 The selected objects are equally spaced within the selection boundary.

 • RightToLeft: Distributes the objects based on the distance between the right and left sides of the adjacent objects.